simplifyinsights/vizcatalogue/README.md

 ## Technology

-This application leverages jQuery (for interactivity) and Materializecss as the front end framework i.e. Leveraging the Grid functionality and Cards.
+This web application leverages [jQuery](https://jquery.com) (for interactivity) and [Materializecss](https://materializecss.com) as the front end framework i.e. Leveraging the Grid functionality and Cards.

 ## Website Text